-- i.
-Discrimination, harassment or bullying - ii.
-Abusive, violent, threatening or obscene behaviour - iii.
-Being found guilty of a criminal offence which results in a jail term or restrictions on the trainee's ability to practice medicine - iv.
-Theft, fraud or misappropriation of funds - v.
-Being under the influence of alcohol or illegal drugs while at work - vi.
-Falsification of training records, patient documentation or patient treatment - vii.
-Serious breach of patient safety - viii.
-Gross insubordination or wilful disobedience in carrying out lawful requirements of the SET program - ix.
-Bringing RACS's name into disrepute - x.
-Abandonment of employment or training post - xi.
-Dishonesty - xii.
-Academic misconduct (refer to Academic Misconduct Policy)
+Discrimination, harassment or bullying

+- a.
+Abusive, violent, threatening or obscene behaviour - b.
+Being found guilty of a criminal offence which results in a jail term or restrictions on the trainee's ability to practice medicine - c.
+Theft, fraud or misappropriation of funds - d.
+Being under the influence of alcohol or illegal drugs while at work - e.
+Falsification of training records, patient documentation or patient treatment - f.
+Serious breach of patient safety - g.
+Gross insubordination or wilful disobedience in carrying out lawful requirements of the SET programme - h.
+Bringing RACS's name into disrepute - i.
+Abandonment of employment or training post - j.
+Dishonesty - k.
+Academic misconduct (refer to Academic Misconduct Policy) - ii.
 Incidents of misconduct must be documented as soon as possible after the Supervisor and/or Trainers are made aware of their occurrence and brought to the attention of the Trainee.
-The Trainee may be suspended from the SET program, pending an investigation.
+The Trainee may be suspended from the SET programme, pending an investigation. - iii.
 The principles of natural justice will apply to all allegations and investigations concerning misconduct.
-This includes the right of the Trainee to understand, consider and respond to the alleged misconduct at a meeting with a Board review committee.
-Refer to Section 7.2.
+This includes the right of the Trainee to understand, consider and respond to the alleged misconduct at a meeting with a NZBPRS review committee.
+Refer to Section 7.2. - iv.
 A Trainee may be dismissed for misconduct without undertaking a probationary period.
-Where misconduct is established but dismissal is not recommended the trainee may be counselled and placed on probation with a remedial action plan.
+Where misconduct is established but dismissal is not recommended the trainee may be counselled and placed on probation with a remedial action plan. - v.
 The employing authority should be kept informed throughout the process and be provided with the opportunity to contribute where necessary.